MIM-104 Patriot: MIM-104F (PAC-3 CRI)

 The most significant upgrade to the PAC-3 missile is the addition of a Ka band active radar seeker.
 This allows the missile to drop its uplink to the system and acquire its target itself in the terminal phase of its intercept, which improves the reaction time of the missile against a fast-moving ballistic missile target.
 The PAC-3 missile is accurate enough to select, target, and home in on the warhead portion of an inbound ballistic missile.
-The active radar gives the warhead a "hit-to-kill" (kinetic kill vehicle) capability that completely eliminates the need for a traditional proximity-fused warhead.
-The missile still has a small explosive warhead, called Lethality Enhancer, a warhead which launches 24 low-speed tungsten fragments in radial direction to make the missile cross-section greater and enhance the kill probability.
+The active radar gives the warhead a "hit-to-kill" (kinetic kill vehicle) capability that eliminates the need for a traditional proximity-fused warhead.
+The missile still has a small explosive warhead, called a lethality enhancer, a warhead which launches 24 low-speed tungsten fragments in a radial direction to make the missile cross-section greater and enhance the kill probability.
 This greatly increases the lethality against ballistic missiles of all types.

 The PAC-3 upgrade has effectively quintupled the "footprint" that a Patriot unit can defend against ballistic missiles of all types, and has considerably increased the system's lethality and effectiveness against ballistic missiles.
-It has increased the scope of ballistic missiles that Patriot can engage, which now includes several intermediate range.
-However, despite its increases in ballistic missile defense capabilities, the PAC-3 missile is a less capable interceptor of atmospheric aircraft and air-to-surface missiles.
-It is slower, has a shorter range, and has a smaller explosive warhead compared to older Patriot missiles.
+It has increased the scope of ballistic missiles that Patriot can engage, which now includes several intermediate ranges.
+However, despite its increases in ballistic missile defense capabilities, the PAC-3 missile has a shorter range and a smaller explosive warhead compared to older Patriot missiles, making it a less capable interceptor of atmospheric aircraft and air-to-surface missiles.
+During initial production run, range was increased and other cost-reducing enhancements were incorporated to the PAC-3 missile, with the final variant renamed PAC-3 Cost Reduction Initiative (CRI).

 Since the PAC-3 ground units can control both M901 PAC-2 launchers and M902/M903 PAC-2/PAC-3 launchers, Patriot batteries employ a mix of PAC-3 hit-to-kill active missiles and PAC-2 GEM-T blast fragmentation warhead semi-active missiles to counter both ballistic missile and aircraft threats.
 While the PAC-2 is able to intercept targets up to an altitude of 20 km, the PAC-3 can destroy incoming missiles at an altitude of 40 km.

 Lockheed Martin proposed an air-launched variant of the PAC-3 missile for use on the F-15C Eagle, the F-22 Raptor and the P-8A Poseidon.

+According to Lockheed Martin, PAC-3 CRI can be quad-packed into a VLS cell; though the Navy is considering the single-packed PAC-3 MSE version as its replacement for the SM-2 missile system, PAC-3 CRI is considered a potential follow-on project offering greater magazine depth as a tradeoff for decreased performance compared to PAC-3 MSE.